-Recently, attention been brought to the number of deaths that are a direct result of medical error in U.S. hospitals.
-When cause of death is recorded by the Centers for Disease Control and Prevention (CDC), medical error is not offered as an option; however, an estimated 250,000 each year are the result of a mistake of omission or commission by medical workers.
+Recently, attention has been brought to the number of deaths that are a direct result of medical error in U.S. hospitals.
+When cause of death is recorded by the CDC, medical error is not offered as an option; however, an estimated 250,000 deaths each year are the result of a mistake of omission or commission by medical workers.
 While nothing can guarantee perfect medical care, it is ideal for every hospitalized patient to have an attentive and vocal advocate, and of course to lead a wellness lifestyle to avoid preventable health complications in the first place.